Abdulrahim-Albijadi/Personal-Portfolio/README.md

-# Abdulrahim Albijadi — Personal Portfolio (Initial Layout)
+# Abdulrahim Albijadi — Personal Portfolio

 A personal portfolio website presenting my software engineering projects, technical skills, and development experience.
 The site is designed to give a clear overview of my work in full-stack web development, databases, and machine learning.